A new approach to rational stable parametrized homotopy theory: From spectra of retractive Lie algebras to spectra of Lie modules

 Now consider $V=\Span(a,b)$ with trivial differential, $|a|=-1$, $|b|=1$, and assume $f\colon(W,d)\to (V,0)$ is a cofibrant replacement.
 Again, write $W\cong Z\oplus C\oplus dC$ with $dZ=0$, $Z=Z_{\ge 0}$.
 Since both $\libc(f)$ and the inclusion $(\libc(Z),0)\hookrightarrow (\libc(W),d)$ are weak equivalences, the composition $\lib(Z)\to \lib(a,b)$ must be an isomorphism in non-negative degrees.
 However, the bracket $[a,b]$ does not lie in its image. \end{example}

-From this point onwar, and for the remainder of the section, we assume that $L$ is connected.
+From this point onward, and for the remainder of the section, we assume that $L$ is connected.
 Accordingly, we restrict the adjoint pair (\ref{mejillon}) on the left to the connected setting, obtaining

 Here, $\calker^0$ assigns to each $M\in\cdgll$ the connected $\compul$-module $\calker(M^{(0)})$.
 It is straightforward to check that this remains an adjoint pair.

 \begin{rem} Note that the adjunction (\ref{mejillon0}) also arises as the composition of two adjoint pairs